-What is Pathological Demand Avoidance?
+What is Pathological Demand Avoidance (PDA)?

-The late developmental psychologist Elizabeth Newson first coined the term Pathological Demand Avoidance in the 1980s when she described resistant behavior seen in children with autism.
+The late developmental psychologist Elizabeth Newson first coined the term Pathological Demand Avoidance in the 1980s when she described resistant behavior seen in some children with autism.

 “To begin with I’d describe these children as ‘non-typical autistic’.
 As time went on, however, I began to realize that although they were not typical of autism, they were typical of each other,” Dr. Newson told The Independent.
 “By the time I had eight children who fitted this pattern, I began to think I might have another syndrome.
 I now have 150 PDA children on my database,” she added.

 To date, PDA is not included in the DSM-5 but is becoming more recognized by developmental practitioners.
 There is a growing body of research that supports its validity as part of autism’s many qualities.